-I believe that by looking back and recognizing what the changes were and fully understanding what the effects that each change had on the overall direction of the sport that we can address them one by one and fix a lot of the issues in the sport, and for the ones we can't fix we can find creative ways to address them and still find ways to help grow the sport.
+I believe that by looking back at what the changes were and fully understanding what the effects that each change had on the overall direction of the sport that we can address them one by one and fix a lot of issues in the sport, and the ones we can't fix we can still find ways to address and we can find ways to help grow the sport.

 It was then that things started to change in our area it was somewhere in the mid 1990’s, All the fields that we used to ride in turned into neighborhoods, businesses, schools, and golf courses.

 Also Corporate farms bought up a lot of land in some parts of the country, (Urban Sprawl) Now in some states there is almost no land that isn’t privately owned or being farmed.
 It also became more & more taboo to ride even a short ways down the street to get to riding spots like we had been able to do previously and somewhere along the way it dried up completely.